josh-works/josh-works.github.io/_pages/recommended-reading.md

 I also used a [Kindle Paperwhite](https://www.amazon.com/Kindle-Paperwhite-16-GB-adjustable/dp/B09TMZKQR7) with a nice magnetic cover (easy to transport, read while waiting around, I carry it in my purse/hip bag/fanny pack), and am pretty good with my library card/Libby, and enjoy reading for sometimes purely dissociative purposes.

 This isn't a homework list, consider it to be a menu of potentially delicious entries, and IF any of them seem suitably energizing to you, choose them.
+This list is not organized in any particular way.

 ## General food things